ZAT90/iris-problem/README.md

 - Metrics: Includes accuracy, confusion matrix, and classification report for a thorough evaluation.
 - Data Visualization: Confusion matrix visualized with Seaborn heatmap.

+## Usage
+- Load and preprocess the Iris dataset.
+- Split the data into training and testing sets.
+- Train a logistic regression model.
+- Evaluate the model and view results.